MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7.md

 ---
 title: Trial Balance/Previous Year (report)
-description: View a snapshot of your chart of accounts at a given point in time, to check the debit and credit net change and closing balance compared to the same period in the previous calendar year.
+description: View a snapshot of your chart of accounts at a given point and check the debit and credit net change and closing balance compared to the same period in the previous year.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf